For additional contest or sponsorship information, please contact us at contact@isss.io.

 UTCTF will consist of several dozen problems that gradually increase in difficulty (and point value).
 The categories will include Binary Exploitation, Networking, Reverse Engineering, Cryptography, Web, and more.
 Some problems can be solved in a matter of minutes, while others may take hours.
 The source code and problem solutions will be released after the competition has ended.

-6 PM CDT on March 29th, to 6 PM CDT on March 31st, 2024.
+5 PM CDT on March 14th, to 5 PM CDT on March 16st, 2025.

 The competition will be completely free, and run entirely online - the only materials teams will need are a working computer with internet access and the ability to run desktop applications.
 Competitors should register online to form a team - registration will be opened soon, and can be done at any point before or during the contest.
-If you are a UT student feel free to come to our kickoff March 29th from 6 PM to 9 PM in GDC 2.216--food will be provided!

 Writeup submissions will be accepted during UTCTF, and up to 48 hours after the contest ends.
 Then, the ISSS officer team will judge the writeups.
 We will be giving out prizes for "Most well written", "Most technically interesting", and "Best unintended solution."